Under 13 Festival

 The first Festival took place between 13th and 16th April 1992 at Durham College of Agriculture and Horticulture.
 Nine north eastern associations were joined by four residential associations.

 Two local players who attended that first Festival, at the tender age of 13, went on to become professional players.
 Paul Thirwell represented Chester-le-Street and Washington SFA and Steven Simonsen represented South Tyneside SFA.
-Paul has played for Sunderland, Swindon, Sheffield United, Derby and currently Carlisle.
+Paul has played for Sunderland, Swindon Town, Sheffield United, Derby County and currently Carlisle United.
 Steven started his career at Tranmere Rovers.
 He was bought by Everton for a then goalkeeping record £3.3 million in September 1998.
 The achievements of these boys have been overshadowed by another boy who took part in the inaugural Festival, representing Blackheath SFA.
 He was Rio Ferdinand.

 Thirty eight different associations have attended at least one of the 21 Festivals with Bishop Auckland ever present.
 The most frequent residential team is Allerdale from the Lake District.
 Carlisle, Gravesham, Leeds and Luton have also been regular participants from around the country.